-Jeff Gordon is a NASCAR racing legend in the popular Sprint Cup series in the United States, which represents a 70 million strong fan base.
-Jeff Gordon has established himself on and off the track as one of the most recognizable drives in the world, as a four-time NASCAR Cup Series champion, three-time winner of the Daytona 500 and a four-time winner of the Brickyard 400.
+Jeff Gordon is a racing legend in the popular NASCAR Cup series in the United States, which represents a 70 million strong fan base.
+Jeff Gordon has established himself on and off the track as one of the most recognizable drives in the world, as a four-time NASCAR Cup Series champion, 93-time NASCAR Cup race winner, three-time winner of the Daytona 500, a four-time winner of the Brickyard 400 and as of May 24th 2018, a 2019 NASCAR Hall of Fame inductee.

 As Mr. Gordon’s career transitions from racing to off-track activities, he wanted to recognize his strong Canadian fan base and be part of the first ever major speedway in Canada.
 CMS presents the perfect opportunity to become a major part of its development.
 Jeff Gordon provides critical design consultation to the Canadian Motor Speedway covering track design, fan experience and driver requirements.